 Rare Dementia Support (RDS) is a UK based service provided by the UCL Dementia Research Centre (DRC).
 RDS works to support people affected by five rare dementia conditions: Familial Alzheimer’s Disease (FAD), Frontotemporal Dementia (FTD), Familial Frontotemporal Dementia (fFTD), Posterior Cortical Atrophy (PCA), Primary Progressive Aphasia (PPA).

 We work with people living with these dementias, their carers, their families and their friends.
 We provide information about rare dementias and guidance on living with a particular disease diagnosis.
-We run support groups that bring people together to share and compare their experiences, and we promote networks of people who support each other at the groups and in the community.
+We run UK based support groups that bring people together to share and compare their experiences, and we promote networks of people who support each other at the groups and in the community.